 Next I added a shelf over the pull out laptop shelf.
 This is where the printer, cord storage and paper inbox will go.

-I used doubled the number of boards used for the shelf to make sure it wouldn’t sag (again re-used from another project).
-This shelf has to stretch across 30″ without any middle support and will have some relatively heavy equipment on it, so the double thickness will help keep it straight.
+This shelf has to stretch across 30″ without any middle support and will have some relatively heavy equipment on it, so I wanted to use a thick enough board that it wouldn’t sag.

 Step 4: Add Lights